In this article:

 Why Your Check May Take Longer to Clear

-In some circumstances, your bank can hold check funds beyond the second business day after the deposit, meaning you must wait longer to access the money.
+There can be several circumstances where your check may take longer to clear.
+In some cases, your bank can hold check funds beyond the second business day after the deposit, meaning you must wait longer to access the money.
 This may happen if:

 - You deposit more than $5,525 in one day

 - You make the deposit at an ATM your bank does not own

 - The bank has cause to believe it won't be able to collect the check funds from the original bank

 These holds are typically temporary, though the length of time a bank will hold your check depends on the company.
 Chase, for example, says it can hold your funds up to the seventh business day after the deposit.
 Capital One says its holds can last up to four days.

 It's best to check with your bank about its specific policies, especially if you need access to the funds right away or within a certain period of time.
 You can find the details on deposit timelines in the "Account Disclosures" or "Deposit Account Agreement" documents associated with your account.